jmix-projects/jmix-all/README.md

 A project that aggregates all Jmix modules.
 It is designed to provide transparent navigation and refactoring in an IDE.

 1. If you have access to Jmix private repositories on GitHub, set `JMIX_USE_PRIVATE_REPOSITORIES` environment variable to any non-empty value.
-Restart OS to make sure it comes into effect.
+Restart OS to make sure it works.

     If you don't have access to the private repositories, the project will work with the public ones only.